Aidan-McNay/courseflow/docs/overview.md

    by the `FlowUpdateStep` that added it.
 Like `FlowUpdateStep`s, `FlowPropagateStep`s are allowed to modify record data, primarily to indicate that propagation to external entities has occurred.
+ - A `RecordStorer` is used to store records; we'll cover them more with flows.

 ```{admonition} Update vs. Propagate
 A key note is the difference between `FlowUpdateStep`s and